martyboggs/threejs-world/_posts/2017-01-12-animation-with-tweenjs-in-threejs.md

 -  animation
 ---

-I saw this article on medium and I remembered I need to write about animation.
+Saw this article on medium and I remembered I need to write about animation.

+<a href="https://medium.com/@lachlantweedie/animation-in-three-js-using-tween-js-with-examples" target="_blank" rel="nofollow">via Animation in Three.js using Tween.js with examples <i class="fa fa-external-link"></i></a>

 >Why Tween.js?
 >Tween.js animates within the Three.js render loop.
 This improves overall performance of your WebGL application and helps keep a high frame rate.